tapaspal9/homepage/_posts/2024-04-15-rabipfe-asiacrypt.md

 </style>

 <div class="ripfe-callout" markdown="1">
 Based on joint work with **Pratish Datta** and **Shota Yamada** — *Registered FE beyond Predicates: (Attribute-Based) Linear Functions and more* {% cite datta2024registered %}.
+The paper appeared at Asiacrypt {% cite datta2024registered %}.
 This post is an intuitive tour of the ideas; the paper carries the full constructions and proofs.
 </div>

 ## Computing on Encrypted Data — Without the Authority